Suicide statistics

 If this material raises concerns for you, free call or text 1737 any time for support from a trained counsellor, or see other ways you can seek help(external link).

-The suicide web tool includes statistics on suspected intentionally self-inflicted deaths from 1 January 2009 to 30 June 2021, and confirmed suicide deaths from 1 January 2009 to 31 December 2018, presented by calendar and financial year.
+The suicide data web tool includes statistics on suspected intentionally self-inflicted deaths and confirmed suicide deaths presented by calendar and financial year.

-Information can be filtered by gender, age group, ethnicity and District Health Board.
+Information can be filtered by gender, age group, ethnicity and district.

 Previous publications relating to suspected suicide figures are now out of date.
 However, you can access these for comparative purposes, if necessary.